Illustration look & feel

 Impact

-However, once normalcy returned, the success of our engagement led KinderCare to engage Method on two more tracks of work – one focusing on strategy and one producing designs.
+However, once operations began to normalize, the success of our initial engagement led KinderCare to bring Method back for two additional tracks of work—one focused on strategy, the other on design.

 Read the case study here.